 Boomerang can also track emails you send to see if the recipient has replied within a desired timeframe.
 If you don’t get the reply by your selected due date, Boomerang will bring your original message back to your inbox as a reminder.
 You can then decide what the next best course of action is.
 With this feature, you can say goodbye to flags or other labels that you need to check manually (and often forget).

 Project management tools such as Trello can also be a great replacement for email overload.
 How many times have you tried to find an email with a specific attachment?
-Apps like Trello can allow you to focus that conversation and keep files, assignments, and due dates all in a central location.
-Looking at the bigger picture, Trello also helps you get context around each project by viewing which list a card is on at a glance.
+Apps like Trello can allow you to focus that conversation and keep files, projects, and due dates all in a central location.

-- Consider using the concepts of Inbox Zero to speed up the way you process your messages.
+The lessons learned?
+Use the concepts of Inbox Zero to speed up the way you process incoming messages.
 Remember, it's not about keeping your inbox empty.
 It's about getting through a large number of messages quickly and being able to identify the ones that deserve your attention.

 The next lesson is to check your emails less frequently.
 Allow your mind to focus on the task at hand by checking your email only a few times each day, and enjoy less stress as a result.
 Lastly, harness the power of other digital tools to keep your communication focused and on target.

 With a little practice, you can get started on making email an ally instead of an enemy.